panama69/RandomQuotes-K8s/Readme.md

     - Create the service account for deployments: `kubectl apply -f service-account-and-token.yaml`
     - To get the token value run: `kubectl describe secret octopus-svc-account-token`.
 Copy the token to a file for future usage.
     - Install the NGINX Ingress Controller: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.5/deploy/static/provider/cloud/deploy.yaml`
+    - If you are running rancher desktop or minikube
         - Run `kubectl describe service kubernetes`.
 Copy the endpoint, for example `172.18.135.254:6443` for later.

 ## 3. Pre-Configure Octopus
 Using your cloud instance of choice do the following: